 The Canadian Forestry Achievement Award was established in 1967.
 The intent of the award is to recognize unique and outstanding forestry achievement by individuals in Canada.
 It is the Institute’s objective that it encourages excellence in the forestry profession.

-- The 2019 recipient was Dr. Michael Stoehr of the Vancouver Island Section.
+- The 2020 recipient is Michael Rosen of the Ottawa Valley Section.

 CANADIAN FORESTRY SCIENTIFIC ACHIEVEMENT AWARD